 The Back Story:

 Startup Poker 2.0 began in early 2007 as a friendly, low-stakes poker game among a few Seattle entrepreneurs, execs and investors who wanted to learn how to play the game better.
 With the blessing of spouses, the game would move from house to house.
 As the invitee list grew, the event out-grew the home-based venues (and the patience of our spouses) and so the event moved to a semi-permanent home — a large conference room at my own startup’s offices.

 In the first year, we averaged 10 – 15 attendees each month in the humble conference room.
 But the event grew slowly month by month.
 At first, we were lucky to fill one table… then it was two tables… then three… then four… then five… then a waiting list.
 Our regular event now draw between 30 and 50 attendees and the venues move between iconic technology venues such as Blue Box Group and Microsoft, and tech community fixtures like SURF Incubator, NWEN (now WTIA) and Techstars.

-From the beginning, it was clear that sitting around a poker table had a leveling effect on the participants — suddenly, the traditional barriers that existed between young, inexperienced, bootstrapping tech entrepreneurs, their successful serial entrepreneur counterparts, venture capitalists, investment bankers, private equity partners, etc. disappeared.
-Now they were just colleagues hanging out playing poker and trash talking.
+From the beginning, it was clear that sitting around a poker table had a leveling effect on the players — suddenly, the traditional barriers that existed between young or inexperienced or bootstrapping tech entrepreneurs, their successful serial entrepreneur counterparts, venture capitalists, investment bankers, private equity partners, etc. disappeared.
+Now they were just colleagues hanging out, playing poker and trash talking.

 As Startup Poker 2.0 has grown, so to has Startup Haven and it’s mission to support tech entrepreneurs through other events like Geeks on a Trail, Founder To Founder and sponsorship of other startup community events.